vthaanesh22/food-website/README.md

 ## Setup Instructions

-Clone or download the repository.
+1.Clone or download the repository.

-Open `` in any modern web browser.
+2.Open `` in any modern web browser.

-Ensure the `` file is in the same directory for proper styling.
+3.Ensure the `` file is in the same directory for proper styling.

 ## Future Enhancements

-Add a backend for processing orders.
+1.Add a backend for processing orders.

-Implement a responsive design for better mobile usability.
+2.Implement a responsive design for better mobile usability.

-Integrate a payment gateway for seamless transactions.
+3.Integrate a payment gateway for seamless transactions.

 ## Author